SKA-ScienceDataProcessor/integration-prototype/sip/execution_framework_interface/docker_compose_generator/README.md

 <https://confluence.ska-sdp.org/display/WBS/SIP%3A+Configuration+Database+Data+Model>.

-In this model each workflow stage is an object of a well defined type and a set of conifuration objects describing the resource requirements, execution engine configuration and workflow application configuration.
+In this model each workflow stage is an object of a well defined type and a set of configuration objects describing the resource requirements, execution engine configuration and workflow application configuration.
 According to the specified type, this library parses these configuration objects to generate a Docker compose file format string which can be